dojo/framework/src/routing/README.md

 registry.defineInjector('router', new Injector(router));
 ```

-Finally the `registry` needs to be made available to all widgets within the application by setting it as a `property` to the application's top level `Projector` instance.
+Finally, the `registry` needs to be made available to all widgets within the application by setting it as a `property` to the application's top-level `Projector` instance.

 ```ts
 const projector = new Projector();